Remember Antonio Roy

 Unmarried, a chauffeur by trade, he made it relatively unscathed through to the end in 1918.
 I say relatively because I don’t see how anyone lived from 1914 through 1918 untouched.

-2. Doctor Arnold and Pierre Ratch
+2. PTSD with Dr. Arnold and Pierre

 The relationships he forged on the battlefield impacted the family later.
 He was rumored to have saved the life of the son of one of the Thetford Mines asbestos mine bosses, who was English, by carrying him to safety on his back.
 There had to be some Peaky Blinderslike action there somewhere.